Optimization-based framework for low-voltage grid reinforcement assessment under various levels of flexibility and coordination: Planning paradigm definitions based on HOODS

 After solving for the cost-optimal dimensioning and operation of the building components, the resultant electrical load and feed-in profiles ($\boldsymbol{p}^\text{imp}, \boldsymbol{p}^\text{feed-in}, \boldsymbol{q}^\text{imp}\; \forall i \in \mathcal{I}^b$) are communicated to the grid planner.
 The grid planner can then invest in the necessary reinforcement measures which correspond to the minimal costs while respecting the grid constraints (denoted by the \textsc{HOODS-Grid} subproblem):

-{\textsc{HOODS-Grid}}($\mathcal{T},\boldsymbol{p}^{\text{imp},*}, \boldsymbol{p}^{\text{feed-in},*}, \boldsymbol{q}^{\text{imp},*}$, curt): The equations (\ref{eqn:adj_p}--\ref{eqn:adj_q}) are the modified nodal balance equations that relate the power flows to the pre-optimized active and reactive power injections for each network bus.
-When the setting "curt" is active, the grid operator can remotely curtail an amount of excess PV feed-in that buildings intend to feed into the grid to avoid grid reinforcement.
+{\textsc{HOODS-Grid}}($\mathcal{T},\boldsymbol{p}^{\text{imp},*}, \boldsymbol{p}^{\text{feed-in},*}, \boldsymbol{q}^{\text{imp},*}$): The equations (\ref{eqn:adj_p}--\ref{eqn:adj_q}) are the modified nodal balance equations that relate the power flows to the pre-optimized active and reactive power injections for each network bus.
+Additional to the passive reinforcement measures, the grid operator can remotely curtail an amount of excess PV feed-in that buildings intend to feed into the grid to avoid grid reinforcement.
 In return, they have to compensate the affected households by the usual feed-in tariff $c^\text{feed-in}_{\text{spec},t}$ per curtailed amount of electricity.

 Note that in order to maintain comparability with the coordinated paradigm, the time-series aggregation is kept also in the uncoordinated paradigms for the \textsc{HOODS-Bui} subproblem.
 This leads to the three-step approach for these paradigms, as depicted in Figure \ref{fig:paradigms}.